Ekipa Fanihy (Team)

 christian

-Dr. Christian Ranaivoson is a Postdoctoral Scholar in the Department of Ecology and Evolution at the University of Chicago.
-He will lead NGS efforts targeting viral discovery in Malagasy fruit bats.
-He has a PhD in the Department of Zoology and Animal Biodiversity at the University of Antananarivo, Madagascar and recently worked as a Research Engineer in the Virology Unit at Institut Pasteur de Madagascar.
+Dr. Christian Ranaivoson (he/him) is a Postdoctoral Scholar in the Department of Ecology and Evolution at the University of Chicago.
+He leads mNGS efforts targeting viral discovery in Malagasy fruit bats and febrile patients reporting to public hospitals in Madagascar.
+He has a PhD from the Department of Zoology and Animal Biodiversity at the University of Antananarivo, Madagascar and worked as a Research Engineer in the Virology Unit at Institut Pasteur de Madagascar.
 Christian’s PhD research focused on the distribution and transmission of intra-erythrocytic parasites of Malagasy fruit bats, specifically Babesia spp. infections of the Madagascar flying fox, Pteropus rufus.
-At IPM, Christian led Next Generation Sequencing (NGS) studies focused on SARS-CoV-2 genomic surveillance in Madagascar.
+At IPM, Christian led NGS studies focused on SARS-CoV-2 genomic surveillance in Madagascar.
 Christian holds a Master’s degree in Biology, Ecology, and Animal Conservation from the University of Antananarivo and has previously studied infections of Malagasy crayfishes and nematode parasites of Malagasy reptiles.

 emily